-Biden, often defined by words, faces his biggest (and strangest) speech yet
+Biden, often defined by his words, faces his biggest (and strangest) speech yet

 “My job,” said Matt Teper, who was one of Biden’s longest-serving speechwriters, “was trying to script the most famously unscripted man in politics.”

-When he was vice president, Biden’s staffers sought to use a teleprompter to keep him on message.
+When Biden was vice president, his staffers sought to use a teleprompter to keep him on message.
 But the military officers who ran the machine would often find it challenging to keep up.
 Once, it unexpectedly rebooted toward the end of a speech, forcing Biden to ad-lib while his speechwriter at the time, Dylan Loewe, frantically retyped the ending to him in real time.

 Biden gets heavily invested in the text, according to current and former speechwriters.
 Not one to sit at a computer to type out the lines himself, he will sometimes write out ideas longhand.
 But more often, he dictates his thoughts, and then heavily edits the drafts of the speechwriters — a process that continues sometimes up until the words are coming out of his mouth.